Now available on U, U&Drama & Channel 4

 St. Brelade's Bay

-This stunning beach was a frequent location for scenes that required a serene and beautiful coastal setting.
+This stunning beach was a frequent location for scenes in the original series that required a serene and beautiful coastal setting.
 Its golden sands and clear waters made it a perfect spot for both tense and tranquil moments.
 The picturesque church at the western end of the bay was also often used for filming.
+It makes a return in Season 1 of the new series, with the charming St. Brelade’s Bay Hotel used as a key location.

 St. Brelade's hotspots